BOOK OF WISDOM from Apocrypha

 15 Horrible tyrants shall be afraid, when they do but hear of me; I shall be found good among the multitude, and valiant in war.

-18 And great pleasure it is to have her friendship; and in the works of her hands are infinite riches; and in the exercise of conference with her, prudence; and in talking with her, a good report; I went about seeking how to take her to me.
+18 And great pleasure it is to have Her friendship; and in the works of Her hands are infinite riches; and in the exercise of conference with Her, prudence; and in talking with Her, a good report; I went about seeking how to take (Re-Ceive?)
+Her to me.

 19 For I was a witty child, and had a good spirit.